Accounting websites: the complete guideHow website structure, design and usability can help your practice stand out, generate leads and grow

 - Then look again at your own existing website.
 Are there annoyances from your competitors’ websites which you’re also guilty of committing?
 Are there things the websites you like are doing that yours isn’t?

-What does a good accountancy website look like in 2020?
+What does a good accountancy website look like in 2022 and beyond?

 First, it must be responsive.
 Responsive websites adapt to whichever device they’re being viewed on, rearranging and resizing content on the fly to ensure it always fills the screen.